-Eleftherios Venizelos Chair Lecture 2021 Organized under the auspices of the Committee Greece 2021, the lecture event will honor and celebrate the 200th anniversary of the Greek Revolution of 1821 by
+Eleftherios Venizelos Chair Lecture 2021 Organized by The American College of Greece under the auspices of the Greece 2021 Committee, the event will honor and celebrate the 200th anniversary of the

 Eleftherios Venizelos Chair Lecture 2021

-Organized under the auspices of the Committee Greece 2021, the lecture event will honor and celebrate the 200th anniversary of the Greek Revolution of 1821 by highlighting its historical significance, its effect on the rest of the world and the largely unexplored role played by American Philhellenes in the Greek War of Independence.
+Organized by The American College of Greece under the auspices of the Greece 2021 Committee, the event will honor and celebrate the 200th anniversary of the Greek Revolution of 1821.

 Emeritus Koraes Professor of Modern Greek & Byzantine History, Language & Literature